 The Rebecca Minkoff high-tech store is a great example of selling fun and fashion.

-(Pro Tip) From the customer’s point of view, the smart store is “cool”.
-For the retailer & brand, the physical store is the best way to entice people for their personal data and start the customer’s personal data.
+Ronny’s Pro Tip: From the customer’s point of view, the smart store is a “cool store”.
+For the retailer & brand, the physical store is the best way to entice people for their personal data and start the customer’s journey

 The Amazing Retail Experience of Sonos